by Babu G. Ranganathan

 Interestingly, even Adam and Eve were not created as immortal from the beginning.
 That is why there was placed the Tree of Life in the midst of the Garden of Eden.

 Some have argued that because man was created in the image of God then all humans must possess an immortal soul.
-However, being created in the image of God doesn't necessarily mean that we must possess every attribute or even possible attribute that God possess.
+However, being created in the image of God doesn't necessarily mean that we must possess every attribute God possess.
 For example, God is omnipotent, omniscient, and omnipresent - but we are not.
 The Bible is clear that immortality is an attribute that will be given only on Resurrection Day for those who have put their trust in Christ for salvation.

 In Genesis 2:17 God told Adam not to eat the fruit of a certain tree (the tree of the knowledge of good and evil) and God also told Adam that if he did eat of it he would die on that very day.
 Specifically, God said to Adam, "For in the day that thou eatest thereof thou shalt surely die."
 But the Biblical record shows that Adam did not physically die on the very day he disobeyed God and ate of the forbidden fruit.
 Because Adam did not physically die on the very day that he disobeyed God most Christians believe that God was referring to spiritual death and not physical death.